-The deduction for taxpayers not itemizing their deductions on Schedule A for up to \$300 of charitable cash contributions (\$600 for married couple filing a joint return) expired at the end of 2021.
-As a result, it is not available for the 2022 tax year (it was available for 2020 and 2021).
-Only people who claimed the standard deduction on their tax return (rather than claiming itemized deductions on Schedule A) were permitted to take this deduction.
-Educator Expenses Increased for 2022 For the 2022 tax year, teachers and other educators who dig into their own pockets to buy books. supplies, COVID-19 protective items, and other materials used in the classroom can deduct up to \$300 of these out-of-pocket expenses (\$250 for 2021).
-The maximum deduction for 2022 jumps to \$600 for a married couple filing a joint return if both spouses are eligible educators - but not more than \$300 each.
-An "eligible educator" is anyone who is a kindergarten through 12th grade teacher, instructor, counselor, principal, or aide in a school for at least 900 hours during a school year.
-Coronavirus-Related Distributions from 2020 Continue to Effect 2022 Tax Returns Do not forget that certain Coronavirus-related distributions and IRAs to qualified individuals escaped the 10% penalty for early withdrawal for taxpayers under age 59 1/2.
-Additionally, these distributions generally were included in income ratably over a three-year period, starting in 2020, the year in which you received your qualified distribution.
-For example, if you received a \$15,000 Coronavirusrelated distribution in 2020, you would have already reported \$5,000 in income on your federal income tax returns for each of 2020 and 2021.
+The deduction for taxpayers not itemizing their deductions on Schedule A for up to \$300 of charitable cash contributions (\$600 for the distribution on your 2022 expired at the end of 2021.
+As a result, it is not available for the 2022 tax year (it was available for 2020 and the standard deduction on their tax return (rather than claiming itemized deductions on Schedule A) were permitted to take this deduction.

+✓ Educator Expenses Increased for 2022

+For the 2022 tax year, teachers and other educators who dig into their own pockets to buy books, supplies, ses (\$250 for 2021).
+The maximum deduction for 2022 jumps \$600 for a married couple filing a nt return if both spouses are eligible but not more than \$300 each. ator" is anyone ho is a kindergarten through 12th These grade teacher, instructor, counselor, principal, or aide in a school for at east 900 hours during a school year.

+✓ Coronavirus-Related Distributions from 2020 Continue to Effect 2022 Tax Returns

+Do not forget that certain Coronavirus-related distributions made in 2020 from 401(k), 403(b) and IRAs to qualified individuals escaped the 10% penalty for early withdrawal for taxpayers under age 59 1⁄2.
+Additionally, these distributions generally were included in income ratably over a three-year period. starting in 2020, the year in which you received your qualified distribution.
+For example, if you received a \$15,000 Coronavirus-related distribution in 2020, you would have already reported \$5,000 in income on your federal income tax returns for each of 2020 and 2021.
 However, you had the option of including the entire distribution in your income for the year of the distribution.
-If you did not report the entire distribution in 2020, you will be reporting the final 1/3 of the distribution on your 2022 tax return.
+If you did not report the entire distribution in 2020, you will be reporting the final 1/3 of tax return.